 After leaving the Hanakoa Valley, the hiking trail enters drier terrain that provides little shade.
 As the Kalalau Trail weaves in and out of Na Pali’s fins, you will come to a section of very narrow trail.
 The steep ledges scream danger as they dive into the ocean below.
 Although this section doesn’t frighten many (unless they have a moderate fear of heights), backpackers should still use extreme caution on this portion of trail.

 Before reaching the 11-mile mark, you will come to a breathtaking view of the Kalalau Valley, Kalalau Beach and expansive Pacific Ocean.
-Continuing on, the Kalalau Trail crosses a stream near the valley mouth before reaching it’s destination at the mile-long Kalalau Beach along with a small waterfall located on the far end.
+Continuing on, the Kalalau Trail crosses a stream near the valley mouth before reaching its destination at the mile-long Kalalau Beach along with a small waterfall located on the far end used by many for showers.
 Although not accessible in the winter, more sea caves can be found beyond this waterfall which provide popular summer camping shelters.
-An easy 2-mile hike into Kalalau Valley leads to Big Pool where you’ll find two large pools split by a natural water slide.
+An easy 2-mile hike into the Kalalau Valley leads to Big Pool where you’ll find two large pools split by a natural water slide.
 As you hike throughout the valley, you will pass extensive agricultural terraces that are now overgrown with a variety of edible fruit trees including mangoes, wild guavas, coconuts, rose apples and papaya.
-Though this is the most remote beach in Hawaii, there are people in the valley, including nudists, hippies and Vietnam War veterans, who seek out the solitude and relief from civilization that the serene nature that the Kalalau Valley offers.
+Though this is the most remote beach in Hawaii, there are people in the valley, including nudists, hippies and Vietnam War veterans, who seek out the solitude and relief from civilization that the serene nature of the Na Pali Coast offers.

-Some backpackers stay one night at Kalalau Beach after an all-day hike before starting their trek back to Ke’e Beach the next morning.
-Some backpackers even attempt to hike the full 22+ miles in one day, although this is discouraged.
-However, many consider the best option is to take their time, sleeping 2+ nights at either the Hanakapi’ai or Kalalau beaches.
+Some backpackers stay one to two nights at Kalalau Beach after an all-day hike before starting their trek back to Ke’e Beach the following morning.
+Some backpackers even attempt to hike the full 22+ miles in one day, although this is discouraged and a camping permit is still required.
+However, many consider that the best option is to take their time, sleeping 2+ nights at either the Hanakapi’ai or Kalalau beaches.
 Whichever way you choose to hike the Kalalau Trail, it is guaranteed to be one backpacking trip you will always remember.

 Other Kalalau Trail Information

-If you decide to camp overnight at either the Hankoa or Kalalau valleys or just hike past the Hanakapi’ai Valley, you must obtain a permit through the Hawaii Department of Land & Natural Resources.
-Beginning just recently, you must apply for your permit via their online permits portal or by visiting their Lihu’e Office or any other state parks offices.
-Again, permits are required if you decide to camp along the Na Pali Coast.
-Day-use hiking permits are also required when continuing along the Kalalau Trail beyond the Hanakapi’ai Valley, even if overnight camping is not planned.
-Also be aware that camping is allowed only behind, not on, Kalalau Beach and that there is a 5-night maximum for camping.
+If you decide to camp overnight anywhere along the Kalalau Trail or simply hike past the Hanakapi’ai Valley, a camping permit through the Hawaii Department of Land & Natural Resources is required.
+Non-residents will pay $20 per person per night with Hawaii residents receiving a $5 discount per person per night.
+A maximum of 5 days is allowed in the Napali Coast State Park with no 2 consecutive nights are allowed at Hanakoa.
+You must apply for permits through their online permits portal or by visiting their Lihu’e Office or any other state parks offices.
+Violators will be cited and a court appearance is required.
+Please be respectful of the rules set to limit the impact we have on the delicate Na Pali environment.
+Camping permits are required when continuing along the Kalalau Trail beyond the Hanakapi’ai Valley even if overnight camping is not planned.
+Also be aware that camping is allowed only behind, not directly on, Kalalau Beach.

 Safety and Regulations